Report icon

 As applications grow in popularity and usage, developers may need to consider scaling options to accommodate increased demand for API calls.
 For this case, GetBlock deploys private nodes that feature:

-This plan ensures that applications can scale seamlessly as they attract more users and require more resources.
+This plan ensures that applications can scale seamlessly as they require more resources.

 Enterprise SOL solutions